birdcar/se-interview-nextjs-app/README.md

 2. The organization page (where I would be adding the user management widget) should be available only to Admin's since there doesn't appear to be a "readonly" prop that would allow non-admin users to access the page.
 3. Assuming implementation was as straightforward as it appeared, I would be replacing the "Account" page with the WorkOS widgets since they provided additional functionality, even though they removed visibility into the role and permission fields.

 From there, the implementation process was extremely straightforward.
-So much so, in fact, that I burned some time triple checking that server components would count as "the backend" for the purposes of Task 3 since it seemed easy.
+So much so, in fact, that I burned some time triple checking that server components would count as "the backend" for the purposes of Task 3 since it seemed suspiciously simple.

 Finally, for cleanup I decided to extract the workos client into a `_lib` directory for maintainability, prepended an underscore to the `components` directory to make it an [App Router private folder](https://nextjs.org/docs/app/getting-started/project-structure#private-folders), and extracted an error component to handle the edge case where the request to get a widget token might fail.